- Central Downtown Core

 View Gallery Gateways & Corridors

-Beginning in 2010, a public/private partnership (the Gateways & Corridors Committee) has worked to beautify the City of Augusta’s major entryways and corridors.
+Beginning in 2010, a public/private partnership has worked to beautify the City of Augusta’s major entryways and corridors.
 The partnership is a collaboration of the City of Augusta, Georgia Department of Transportation, the Augusta Convention & Visitors Bureau, Augusta Utilities Department, Augusta Tomorrow, Inc., business leaders and concerned citizens.

-Starting in December 2010, a new tax deductible avenue for beautifying Augusta's gateways and corridors was established.
-This new fund, called the Garden City Improvement Fund, allows private monies to be earmarked for specific gateway and corridor development projects and the contributions are tax deductible.
-The Community Foundation manages the monies and a board of directors distributes the moneys.
-Augusta Tomorrow worked with the Augusta Convention and Visitors Bureau to develop this fund.
+In December 2010, Augusta Tomorrow and the Augusta Convention and Visitors Bureau developed tax deductible avenue for beautifying Augusta's gateways and corridors.
+This fund, called the Garden City Improvement Fund, allows private monies to be earmarked for specific gateway and corridor development projects and the contributions are tax deductible.
+The Community Foundation manages the monies and a board of directors distributes the funds,

 Another massive investment in the Augusta area's transportation projects was approved by the citizens in our region on 7/31/2012.
 Only three regions in the State of Georgia (Augusta, Albany and Vidalia) approved this massive Transportation referendum, and these regions will generate over $1.8 billion in local transportation investment.
 An approved list of projects was put forth to the voters, and those projects have 10 years in which to be completed.
-These projects will enhance the gateway and corridor beautification projects already being undertaken by the Gateways and Corridors Committee formed by Augusta Tomorrow, Inc.
+These projects will enhance the gateway and corridor beautification projects already under development and those to be developed.

 Phase I included planting, drainage and irrigation of the triangular island at Broad Street and Sand Bar Ferry Road with trees, shrubs and sod.
 The center medians and shoulders between I-520 and East Boundary are being maintained - mowed and edged - as well.